azureguru94/ARM/README.md

 > average server response time more than 30 second

-you can use powershell or template deployment from azure portal
+you can use powershell or custom template deployment from azure portal

 Template Parameters :
 ---------------------